mecparts/RetroWiFiModem/README.md

 that I could count on remaining high (thereby masking off the Tx signal) until after the sketch had started and set it low.

-## Status

-Is a personal project like this ever *really* finished?
-I've finished the first complete unit and while I don't expect the hardware to change (much), the software is a completely different story.
-I expect to be tweaking and adding to that for some time to come.
-However, it's completely usable at the moment.

-### Linux, Telnet, Zmodem and downloading binary files

-Have you used the modem to 'dial' into a Linux box?
-And have you done a `sz binary_file` on the Linux box?
-And at a completely reproducible point in the file, has the connection dropped?
-But other binary files work just fine?
-Then read on.

-This drove me slightly batty for months.
-I finally narrowed it down to trying to send blocks of binary data with a large number of FF bytes.
-I eventually created a test file consisting of 2K of FF and used that to test with.
-I could download it through the modem with Xmodem just fine.
-Ymodem also worked if I kept the block size down to 128 bytes - but the connection would drop instantly if I tried sending 1K blocks.
-Same thing with Zmodem.

-In fact, if I just tried `cat binary_file`, the connection would drop.
-Which eventually got me thinking.
-Sitting at the console on my main Linux box, I telnet'd to the same box and logged in.
-No WiFi modem involved anywhere, just a telnet session on the console to the same box.
-I then did a `cat binary_file`.
-The telnet connection dropped, and I was back in my original session.

-It's the Linux telnet daemon.
-Not the modem at all.

-To prove it to myself, I hooked up WiFi modems to two systems on their serial ports and had one dial into the other.
-I could send the all FF binary file back and forth with Zmodem and Ymodem, no trouble at all.

-But you really, really need to download that binary file through the modem from a telnet connection to a Linux box?
-You're not going to be able to use Zmodem.
-Ymodem will work (the sy command defaults to 128 byte blocks), as will Xmodem.
-But not Zmodem.

-Oddly enough, the telnet daemon has no trouble *receiving* the all FF binary file.
-Only sending it.
-Your guess as to why is probably better than mine.

 ## The Hardware

 ![Interior](images/Interior.jpg "Interior")